akobr/mono.me/docs/42for.net/platform/overview.md

       <div id="modal-content-unit" class="invisible">
         <h3>Unit</h3>
         <p>The unit allows you to go deeper below responsibility. <i>(optional)</i></p>
         <p>It is often used for modeling time-triggered jobs under a satellite.
-It can represent any practical unit inside a responsibility, e.g., a job, function, or workflow step.</p>
+It can represent any practical unit inside a responsibility, e.g., a job, an event, a function, or a workflow step.</p>
       </div>
       <div id="modal-content-unit-of-execution" class="invisible">
         <h3>Unit of execution</h3>
         <p>A concrete unit of a single execution. <i>(virtual)</i></p>
         <p>A runtime entity of a unit.
-A satellite will receive an execution request for the unit at the scheduled time.</p>
+A satellite will receive an execution request for the unit at the scheduled time or at an event trigger.</p>
       </div>
     </div>
   </div>